iocfinc/100DaysOfML/Logs.md

 ## Day 21: July 27, 2018

 I have to slow my progress down today.
 Received increased load at work due to training commitments for the team.
 Will have to work slowly for now.
 I still have to my job to think about.
 Keras is still the target for today.
 First its important to learn about the Keras commands so for now that is the target.
 At the very least, finish this one over the weekend.
-I hate to pushback objectives but I can't do anything about it.
+I hate to push back objectives but I can't do anything about it.
 Anyways its just until November. :smiling_imp:

 Anyway its now 4:41PM, I just finished Keras chapter 2.
 I was able to read through the Keras documentation and I now how some clue on what Keras is and I have a handle on how to do the most basic model which is sequential.
 They are right in saying that this is easier.
 In a way, I get it because the documentations are great and I am able to build on the previous topics about NN.
 For now I am going to watch the Mini-Project Intro just to get an idea of what I need to work on.
 I have to do some Lab works first but I doubt it will be done this night, I am still a single resource later.
 Hopefully nothing bad happens.
 Also, working on my resume today preparing for December.